fent/node-ytdl-core/README.md

 * `quality` - Video quality to download.
 Can be an [itag value](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats) value, a list of itag values, or `highest`/`lowest`.
 Defaults to `highest`.
 * `filter` - Can be `video` to filter for formats that contain video, `videoonly` for formats that contain video and no additional audio track.
 Can also be `audio` or `audioonly`.
 You can give a filtering function that gets called with each format available.
 Used to decide what format to download.
 This function is given the `format` object as its first argument, and should return true if the format is preferable.
 * `format` - This can be a specific `format` object returned from `getInfo`.
 This is primarily used to download specific video or audio streams. **Note:** Supplying this option will ignore the `filter` and `quality` options since the format is explicitly provided.
-* `range` - A byte range in the form `INT-INT` that specifies part of the file to download. ie 10355705-12452856.
+* `range` - A byte range in the form `{start: INT, end: INT}` that specifies part of the file to download. ie {start: 10355705, end: 12452856}.
 Note that this downloads a portion of the file, and not a separately spliced video.
 * `begin` - What time to begin downloading the video, supports formats 00:00:00.000, or 0ms, 0s, 0m, 0h, or number of milliseconds.
 Example: 1:30, 05:10.123, 10m30s.
 This option may not work on super short (less than 30s) videos, and has to be at ar above 6s.
 See [#129](https://github.com/fent/node-ytdl-core/issues/129)
 * `requestOptions` - Anything to merge into the request options which `http.get()` is called with, such as headers.
 * `request` - A function that will be called for each request, instead of ytdl's internal method of making requests.
 Its signature looks like `Function(url, options, [callback(error, body)]): http.ClientRequest`